-Comm no. Para no. Comment type Comment Explanation Country are based on molecular data (de Avila et al. , 1993).
+Comm no. Para no. Comment type Comment Explanation Country SC Responses is the type species, and at least increase tentative number to 18 international committee of taxonomy viruses 15 tentative members (King et al. , 2012).
+Tospoviruses have been classified according to serological differences but more recent classifications are based on molecular data (de Avila et al. , 1993).
 Viruses in the family Bunyaviridae have genomes composed of three negative or ambisense single- stranded RNAs that occur as ribonucleoprotein complexes (RNPs).
 Characteristic pleomorphic virus particles are formed by enclosure of RNPs in a host- derived membrane studded with surface projections composed of virally encoded glycoproteins.
-The viruses of this family are quasi-spherical, enveloped plant viruses 70-110 nm in diameter (EPPO, 1999a; Mumford et al. , 1996b).
+The viruses of this family are quasi-spherical, enveloped plant viruses 70-110 nm in diameter (EPPO, 1999a; Mumford et al. , 1996b). in a different way.
+The text has been modified to indicate 11 species as described in the ICTV 2014 report.
+The statement 'at least 15 tentative members' does not negate or exclude the fact that there may be 18 or more tentative members.
+A sentence has been added recommending visiting the ICTV online site to obtain the latest information on Tospovirus classification.
 10. 9 Editorial Tospoviruses cause devastating crop losses because of their wide distribution, broad host range (approximately 1000 plant species) and the circulative replicative relationship between the virus and its thrips vector.
 This diagnostic protocol covers the three most economically important tospoviruses: Tomato spotted wilt virus (TSWV), Impatiens necrotic spot virus (INSV) and Watermelon silver mottle virus (WSMoV).
-Examples of economically important hosts for TSWV are Arachis hypogea (peanut), Capsicum annuum (sweet pepper), Carica papaya (papaya), Lactuca sativa (lettuce), Nicotiana tabacum (tobacco), Solanum lycopersicum (Lycopersicon esculentum) (tomato) and Solanum tuberosum (potato) (EPPO, 1999a).
-INSV also causes significant damage in vegetable crops as well as in ornamental plants, including Ageratum spp., Begonia spp., Chrysanthemum spp. and Impatiens spp.
-(EPPO, 1999b).
-WSMoV is a pathogen of cucurbits, the principal hosts being Citrullus lanatus (watermelon) and Cucumis melo (melon) (EPPO, 1999c).
-Spread or movement of all three of the viruses and their vectors on infected nursery stock is common, making detection and removal of infected material crucial.
-To ensure consistency in the binomial name of tomato i.e. either Solanum lycopersicum or its synonyms -Lycopersicon lycopersicum or L. esculentum.
+Examples of economically important hosts for TSWV are Arachis hypogea (peanut), Capsicum annuum (sweet pepper), Carica papaya (papaya), Lactuca sativa (lettuce), Nicotiana tabacum (tobacco), Solanum To ensure consistency in the binomial name of tomato i.e. either Solanum lycopersicum or its synonyms -Lycopersicon lycopersicum or L. esculentum.
 Currently, in this DP, tomato is referred to as Solanum lycopersicum in para 9 but Lycopersicon esculentum is used in table 1 (para 43) under the indicator hosts for the viruses.
-Singapore 11.
-9 Editorial Tospoviruses cause devastating crop losses because of their wide distribution, broad host range (approximately 1000 plant species) and the circulative replicative relationship between the virus and its thrips vector.
-This diagnostic protocol covers the three most Corrigendum Japan
+Singapore Solanum lycopersicum is now the accepted bionomial name for tomato.
+For accuracy of citation, the names used in the tables are the names given by the authors of the